Funding the Prevention and Wellness Trust Fund

-Social determinants of health—factors such as lack of affordable housing, transportation barriers, limited access to well-paying jobs, and exposure to violence—contribute to poor health outcomes, drive up health care costs, and create deep health inequities across race and income.
-There is a window of opportunity now to take an aggressive approach to these inequities as part of Massachusetts health care transformation — efforts which seek to reform the way that health care is delivered and paid for to put a greater focus on wellness, prevention, and value-based care.
+Social determinants of health—factors such as lack of affordable housing, transportation barriers, and exposure to violence—contribute to poor health outcomes, drive up health care costs, and create deep health inequities across race and income.
+There is a window of opportunity now to take an aggressive approach to addressing these inequities as part of health care reform in Massachusetts — ensuring that health care is delivered in a more efficient, cost-effective manner and with a greater focus on wellness, equity and prevention.

 2019-2020 priorities are:

-- Enhanced Impact of MassHealth ACOs on Health-Related Social Needs
+- Enhancing the Effectiveness of MassHealth in Addressing Health-Related Social Needs

-- Engagement of Health Care Institutions to Support Social Determinant of Health Policy
+- Engaging Health Care Institutions in Addressing the Social Determinants of Health